-Bulldogs earn District 12-5A Division II title share - Port Arthur News
+Nederland Bulldogs earn District 12-5A Division II title share, No. 1 seed - Port Arthur News

 Leading 17-15, Crosby received the kickoff to start the third quarter.
 The Cougars picked up a few first downs but were stopped at midfield in what was a big stop by the Bulldogs defense.

 Nederland’s offense responded in its first possession of the second half.
-Facing fourth-and-three, Mazyck took a direct snap from center and raced 41 yards four a touchdown.
+Facing fourth-and-three, Mazyck took a direct snap from center and raced 41 yards for a touchdown.
 Cunningham hit Fuselier for the two-point conversion to make the score 23-17.

 Crosby responded with a scoring drive of its own.
 Adrian Branch had a 41-yard run to put the ball at the Nederland 9.
 Deniquez Dunn scored on a 3-yard TD run to put the Cougars back up 24-23 with 3:26 left in the third quarter.